From 2021 to 2023, up to 700 graduate primary school teachers will have the opportunity to take part in a new program to support graduate teachers.

 - Inner Gippsland.

-Primary schools, including 17 combined primary and secondary schools, taking part in the pilot will support graduate teachers through mentoring, professional learning and high-quality training.
+Participating primary schools, including 17 combined primary and secondary schools, will provide further support for graduate teachers through mentoring, professional learning and high-quality training.

 Support for participating graduate teachers

-The pilot will help graduate teachers develop the skills they need early in their careers.
+The pilot will help graduate teachers develop the skills they require early in their careers.
 Support includes:

 - help connecting with local teachers